JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

     * LaTex is the best for complex mathematical equations.
     * Markdown can display mathematical equations, but it usualy does this by embedding LaTex code.

+{{< /details >}}

 In essence, if you need to create a highly formatted document with complex mathematical equations, LaTeX is the better choice.

 If you need to create simple, easy-to-read text documents or web content, Markdown is the more practical option.

-{{< /details >}}

 {{< cards >}}
   {{< card link="#conclusions" title="MultiChat UI" image="https://raw.githubusercontent.com/JAlcocerT/Streamlit-MultiChat/main/streamlit-multichat.png" subtitle="How the final multichat UI looks like" >}}
   {{< card link="https://github.com/JAlcocerT/cv-laitex" title="CV-lAItex" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Latex CV with Open AI LLM" >}}
 {{< /cards >}}

 2. I was also exploring how to create a [CV with AI](https://jalcocert.github.io/JAlcocerT/ai-useful-yet-simple/#cv-with-ai), based on [**open source CV as a Code**](https://fossengineer.com/open-source-curriculum)

 ### Historieta

-HR might as you with these, so be prepared:
+HR *might* as you with these, so be prepared:

 1. A situation where you lead digital transformation and modified/shaped a product
 2. What are you looking for in your career?

 > I am seeking a role that blends technology, data, and business acumen, allowing me to orchestrate data-driven solutions that resonate with client’s need at the highest professional level.

+Im guessing that you are focusing into a D&A related role, consider adapting these into any field, like [telecom](https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/) or [FCMG/SCM](https://jalcocert.github.io/JAlcocerT/fmcg-concepts-101/)

 **Questions to HR:**